acm-uic/student-task-manager-sig-mobile-dev/README.md

 > [!NOTE]
 > DM **ani_bytes** at Discord if you need the invite.

+## Team Culture and Values
+Here's the type of team enviroment I'm working to build.
+Let me know if anyone has suggestions.

+- Leadership:
+    - Everyone should strive to be a leader.
+    - Creativity and discipline are greatly valued.
+    - Work to bring yourself to the top, and take everyone around you for the ride.

+- Flexibility:
+    - A lot of us are nearing the end of college, and this means, not much free time
+    - With this in mind, a lot of the work we do can be done at your own time
+    - I cannot guarantee no deadlines, but you can be sure you will know well in advance if something needs to get done
+    - Work that's flexible to your schedule is a top priority

+  - Competitiveness
+    - Challenge ourselves and others in the team and work to get the best experience and skills
+    - By no means will we fight amongst ourselves, but the idea is to push each other to greater heights

+  - Mentorship
+    - We are very lucky to have a lot of seniors in our group, and they have a lot of wisdom
+    - A lot of us are just starting app development, so don't hesitate to reach out to your lead or a senior when in trouble
+    - If Stack Overflow fails, we're here

+  - Joy
+    - Of course, there has to be a reward when we work hard
+    - Progress is a obvious one, but there's also friendships and mentorships
+    - This club is about growing, and even if it is painful at times, growing is joy

 ## Preview of Our Development Process
 It goes without saying that any major undertaking requires planning beforehand.
 That is especially true for mobile development.
 I speak from experience when I say, you're headed for disaster if you don't plan out all your components, screens, backend, etc before you touch the keyboard.